Black rail: Threats

 Under the IUCN Red List, the black rail is listed as endangered with decreasing populations.
-The IUCN estimates there are between 28,000 and 92,000 mature individuals remaining.
-The largest threats to the Black Rail are habitat destruction and severe weather events.
+The IUCN estimates there are between 10,000 – 50,000 mature individuals remaining.
+The largest threats to the black rail are habitat destruction and severe weather events.
 In August 2025, the U.S. Fish and Wildlife Service released a draft recovery plan for the Eastern black rail.
 This draft plan estimated that it would cost $433 million and 60 years to save the eastern black rail from extinction.

 The wetland habitat that the black rail depends on has steadily declined through the last several decades, due to draining for development and conversion to agricultural land.

-In addition to declining populations and increasing threats, the black rail is also impacted by the lack of scientific studies available.
-Because of the secretive and hard to observe nature of the bird, this species is one of the "most understudied marsh birds in North America."
+In addition to declining populations and increasing threats, the black rail is also affected by the lack of scientific studies available.
+Because of the secretive and hard to observe nature of the bird, this species is one of the "most understudied marsh birds in North America".

 They are preyed upon by many avian (hawks, egrets, and herons) and mammalian (foxes and cats) predators, and rely on the cover of thick marsh vegetation for protection.
 High tides are a dangerous time for black rails, as they are quite vulnerable to predation outside the marsh.